 I mean, the love, the hearts and flowers are wonderful, but if you really want to show someone you care, give them some chocolate.

-And, if you give someone homemade chocolate treats, you must really and truly love them!
+And, if you give someone homemade chocolate treats, like homemade chocolate truffles, Oreo balls, Easter eggs or fudge, you must really and truly love them!

 How to Make Homemade Chocolate Candy Hearts

 Making the candy hearts is super simple.
 First, put the chocolate and candy melts into separate bowls.

 Then, melt the chocolate in the microwave, in 30 second intervals, or according to directions on the packages.
 I love these colors -- almost looks like Neopolitan ice cream!

 If you don't want to use the microwave, you can melt the chocolate in a double boiler on your stove.

 We tried two different ways of making the chocolate hearts.
 The first time, we poured the melted chocolate into the heart molds, and then we added sprinkles.
 You can use a spoon or measuring cup to pour the chocolate.

 For more precision, use a piping bag.
 Or, make your own with a plastic baggie by snipping the lower corner of the baggie to make a small tip.